kolenaIO/kolena/docs/metrics/meteor.md

 # METEOR

 METEOR (**M**etric for **E**valuation of **T**ranslation with **E**xplicit **OR**dering) is a widely recognized and vital metric used in natural language processing.
 Originally developed for machine translation workflows, it is used to measure the quality of candidate texts against reference texts for many different workflows.
-Though it is an n-gram based metric, it goes beyond traditional methods by incorporating elements such as precision, recall, and order to provide a comprehensive measure of text quality.
+Though it is an n-gram based metric, it goes beyond traditional methods by factoring in elements such as precision, recall, and order to provide a comprehensive measure of text quality.
 For an in-depth justification behind METEOR's design choices, feel free to check out the [original paper](https://www.cs.cmu.edu/~alavie/METEOR/pdf/Banerjee-Lavie-2005-METEOR.pdf).

 ## Implementation Details

-We define METEOR as the product of two components - the Unigram Precision/Recall Harmonic Mean, and World Order Penalty.
+We define METEOR as the product of two components - the Unigram Precision/Recall Harmonic Mean, and Word Order Penalty.
 That is,

 $$
 \text{METEOR} = \underbrace{\text{FMean}}_{\text{Harmonic Mean of Unigram Precision/Recall}} * \underbrace{(1 - \text{Penalty})}_{\text{Word Order Penalty}}